Community-based tourism in Myanmar

 Community-based tourism, also known as CBT, is a kind of tourism operated and managed by the local community for the sake of the well-being of the particular community through providing a mechanism for sustainable livelihoods.
 It means preserving socio-culture such as traditions and enhancing the socio-economic situations of a particular community.
 CBT concentrates on economically vulnerable villages and developing countries because CBT is an alternative for economic development as well as conservation and protection of natural resources of those villages.
-The term CBT was not very scarce until 2012, where the country was free from the political isolation.
+The term CBT was not common until 2012, when the country emerged from political isolation.
 The country became politically more open, and the nation's doors were open for traveling.
 Vast foreign investments along with vast tourists, were ready to explore the unknown country.
 There is a wide range of activities to do, depending on the location of the villages.
 Some villages offer water activities, and some may not.
 In the process of implementing CBT villages, non-profit organizations like ActionAid Myanmar also takes part in the process.
 The ultimate goal of CBT is to generate profits by offering tourists local lifestyles, accommodation, local activities, and culture.
 Despite its advantages, there are also setbacks while running CBT villages, such as not having adequate both human resources and technical resources.